babashka/nbb/README.md

 ## Goals

-- Ad hoc CLJS scripting with fast startup on regular Node.js.
+Nbb's main goal is to make it _easy_ to get started with ad hoc CLJS scripting on Node.js.

+Additional goals are:

+- Fast startup without relying a custom version of Node.js.
 - Support building small TUI apps using [Reagent](#reagent).
-- Supplement [babashka](https://babashka.org/) with libraries from the Node.js ecosystem.
+- Complement [babashka](https://babashka.org/) with libraries from the Node.js ecosystem.

 What's next?
 Leave some feedback on the [Github Discussions](https://github.com/borkdude/nbb/discussions) forum or join the `#nbb` channel on Clojurians Slack.